cherylxxy/stock-analysis/README.md

  ![](Resources/VBA_Challenge_2017.PNG)

-However, in 2018, most of the tickers had a negative return but ticker ENPH and RUN had a similarly high return.
+However, in 2018, most of the tickers had a negative return, but the returns on both tickers ENPH and RUN are almost the same high.
 Based on the results, ENPH and RUN are better options for Steve's parents to invest in and ENPH is a safer investment choice with a relatively more stable return.

 ![](Resources/VBA_Challenge_2018.PNG)